astronomer/docs/learn/airflow-decorators.md

 Note that when adding traditional operators, dependencies are still defined using bit-shift operators.

 You can pass information between decorated tasks and traditional operators using [XCom](airflow-passing-data-between-tasks.md).
-See the tabs below for examples.
+See the following tabs for examples.

 <Tabs
     defaultValue="two-flow"
     groupId="mixing-decorators-with-traditional-operators"
     values={[
         {label: 'TaskFlow to TaskFlow', value: 'two-flow'},
-        {label: 'TaskFlow to Traditional operator', value: 'flow-traditional'}, {label: 'Traditional operator to TaskFlow', value: 'traditional-flow'}, {label: 'Traditional operator to Traditional operator', value: 'two-traditional'}, ]}>
+        {label: 'TaskFlow to traditional operator', value: 'flow-traditional'}, {label: 'Traditional operator to TaskFlow', value: 'traditional-flow'}, {label: 'Traditional operator to traditional operator', value: 'two-traditional'}, ]}>

 <TabItem value="two-flow">